Getting started guide

 To start the process of making healthy changes:

-- speak to managers about the importance of healthy eating, obtain their ongoing support for making healthy changes and encourage them to take an active role in the change process
+• speak to managers about the importance of healthy eating, and the plan for change.
+Obtain their ongoing support for making healthy changes and encourage them to take an active role in the change process

-- work with management to ensure there is adequate time, money, resourcing and support for changes
+• work with management to ensure there is adequate time, resourcing and support for changes

 Remember, healthy eating is not a job for just one person!
 In fact, everyone in your service has a role to play.